 7. Practice your handwriting on the iPad by tracing letters

-Honestly, to find your handwriting, it takes practice, time, and a lot of experimentation.
+Honestly, finding your handwriting takes practice, time, and a lot of experimentation.
 Over time and practice, you’ll find your individual, unique handwriting that will serve you in your note-taking, journaling, planning, and more.
 You won’t develop your handwriting overnight, that’s for sure.

 To help you with your handwriting journey, I created a lettering sheet for you to practice on.
 You can either print it out or import it onto GoodNotes (or any other PDF editing application) and practice it on your iPad.